 Instructions for making up products from concentrates

-Simple instructions in how to use our various toiletry concentrates.
+Simple instructions on how to use our various toiletry concentrates.

-We currently have 3 types of concentrated bases which require the addition of water and in some cases common salt or salt solution to turn them into finished products.
+We currently have the following concentrated bases which require the addition of water and in some cases common salt (salt solution) to turn them into finished products.
 They are as follows:-

-bases are made with organic certified oils that gives good clarity and can be diluted at up to 2:1 (2 parts water to 1 part concentrate) if a full-strength product is not required.
+Liquid Hand Soap Base 105 S. Palm-FreeThis bases is made with organic certified oils that gives good clarity and can be diluted at up to 2:1 (2 parts water to 1 part concentrate) if a full-strength product is not required.
 To thicken to a suitable viscosity for hand-pumping it should have a solution of 25% salt, preferably in deionised water added with the product warmed to aprox 30-35 degC, pouring the salt solution into the stirring vortex.
 Use typically 4% of salt solution to product volume (if undiluted), mixing continuously until thickened.
 It takes essential/fragrance oils at a recommended 0.5% (but our experience suggests 1% is a maximum) of final volume and takes most water soluble dyes very well.
 When diluted, the %age of salt solution required to thicken will need to be increased.

-Instructions: (Although these are manufacturers instructions, our experience with these products suggests they can be thickened at room temperature, negating the need to heat them.
+Instructions: (Although these are manufacturers instructions, our experience with this product suggests it can be thickened at room temperature, negating the need for heat.
 Tap water can also be used instead of purified forms)

 Weigh product into a suitable vessel for heating (can be gently heated on a hob in a thick-bottomed pan if you don't have alternative equipment).
 Add deionised or distilled water, if desired, at up to 2:1 (2 parts deionised water to 1 part product) stirring until completely combined.
 Warm the product to 30-35 degC before adding essential oil/s (if desired) adding them to a recommended typical 0.5% or maximum 1%, stirring thoroughly to ensure complete dispersion.